Natural Resources

 Hydrological functions

-Water is the principal factor limiting herbage production on this site.
-The site is dominated by soils in hydrologic groups C and D. Infiltration varies from slow to moderately rapid and runoff potential varies from medium to high for this site depending on soil hydrologic group, slope and ground cover.
+Available water is the principal factor limiting forage production on this site.
+This site is dominated by soils in hydrologic group D. Infiltration is typically moderate to moderately slow and runoff potential for this site varies from low to very high depending on surface texture, slope percent, and ground cover.
 In many cases, areas with greater than 75% ground cover have the greatest potential for high infiltration and lower runoff.
-An exception would be where short grasses form a dense sod and dominate the site.
+An example of an exception would be where shortgrasses form a strong sod and dominate the site.
+Dominance by blue grama, Kentucky bluegrass, and/or smooth bromegrass will result in reduced infiltration and increased runoff.
 Areas where ground cover is less than 50% have the greatest potential to have reduced infiltration and higher runoff (refer to Section 4, NRCS National Engineering Handbook for runoff quantities and hydrologic curves).

 Recreational uses